meerk40t/meerk40t/README.md

 ### Interpreter

-The main interpreter is the LhymicroInterpreter which converts LaserCommands into low level Lhymicro-GL code Any Interpreter is tasked with coverting such commands usable sets of bytes.
+The main interpreter is the LhymicroInterpreter which converts LaserCommands into low level Lhymicro-GL code Any Interpreter is tasked with converting such commands usable sets of bytes.

 ### Pipe